usnistgov/OSCAL/CONTRIBUTING.md

 ## Communications mechanisms

 There are two mailing lists for the project:
 * *oscal-dev@nist.gov* for communication among parties interested in contributing to the development of OSCAL or exchanging ideas.
-Subscribe by visiting https://email.nist.gov/mailman/listinfo/oscal-dev.
+Subscribe by sending an email to [oscal-dev-join@nist.gov](mailto:oscal-dev-join@nist.gov).
+To unsubscribe send an email to [oscal-dev-leave@nist.gov](mailto:oscal-dev-leave@nist.gov).
 * *oscal-updates@nist.gov* for low-frequency updates on the status of the OSCAL project.
-To subscribe, visit https://email.nist.gov/mailman/listinfo/oscal-updates.
+Subscribe by sending an email to [oscal-updates-join@nist.gov](mailto:oscal-updates-join@nist.gov).
+To unsubscribe send an email to [oscal-updates-leave@nist.gov](mailto:oscal-updates-leave@nist.gov).

 ## Contributing to the OSCAL repository